ds-utilities/ICE/README.md

 ### Content
-./data/: data folder containing all the evaluation dataset in the manuscript.
+./data/: data folder containing all the evaluation datasets in the manuscript.

 ./src/: the source code folder